LeungSamWai/LeungSamWai.github.io/index.md

 <div class="col-12 col-sm-8 my-pub-r">
 <p class="my-pub-heading">(2021) Stiffness-aware neural network for learning Hamiltonian systems</p>
 <p class="my-pub-summary">We propose stiffness-aware neural network, a new method for learning stiff Hamiltonian dynamical systems from data.
-SANN identifies and splits the training data into stiff and nonstiff portions based on a stiffness-aware index, a simple, yet effective metric we introduce to quantify the stiffness of the dynamical system. </p>
+SANN identifies and splits the training data into stiff and nonstiff portions based on a stiffness-aware index, a metric to quantify the stiffness of the dynamical system. </p>
 <div style="margin-bottom: 10px;"></div>
 <p markdown="1">
 **S. Liang**, Z. Huang, H. Zhang, Submitted, (First author) [[PDF](https://arxiv.org/)].